MidAutumnMoon/LowEffortBlog/src/posts/2024/07/personal-blog-and-e-waste/index.md

 There's no article without paragraphs, pay some attention to them and the reading experience will level up instantly.

-Here I document some tricks I have done to or would like to have for this website.

 ## Max Width

 Some study says x characters wide is best and another says y percent is better.
 I'm comfortable with `70ch` so that's it.